praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

     * Adobe Analytics requires a report suite ID.

-    * SLaunch erver Side requires an environment ID, which is the publish path for the Launch Server Side property.
+    * Platform Launch Server Side requires an environment ID, which is the publish path for the Launch Server Side property.

 After configuring, make note of the Environment IDs for the new property.

-## Configure the Launch Client Side AEP Web SDK extension to send data to the Edge configuration that you created
+## Configure the Platform Web SDK extension for Platform Launch Client Side to send data to the Edge configuration that you created

-In Launch Client Side, create your property, then use the Adobe Experience Platform Web SDK extension to configure it.
+In Platform Launch Client Side, create your property, then use the Adobe Experience Platform Web SDK extension to configure it.

 1. Name the property.